a6xdev/Crowd-AI-Godot/README.md

 ## Crowd AI in Godot Engine

-Crowd AI is a crowd simulation system for NPCs made with Godot.
+Crowd AI is a crowd simulation system for NPCs made in Godot Engine.

 The project objective is to have a realistic and optimized flow of NPCs in open worlds, with support for:
 - Dynamic spawning based on player distance (with object pooling).